phyletica/phyletica.github.io/teaching/s4b/setup/index.md

 If you installed [Git for Windows](https://gitforwindows.org/),.
-[follow these instructions from the Software Carpentries](https://carpentries.github.io/workshop-template/#python) to install Anaconda or miniconda.
+[follow these instructions from the Software Carpentries](https://carpentries.github.io/workshop-template/#python) to install Miniforge.
-The most important part of these instructions is to make sure to check `Add Anaconda to my PATH environment variable` during the install;
+The most important part of these instructions is to make sure to check "Add Miniforge3 to my PATH environment variable";
-this will make Python "visible" to Git BASH.
+this will make Miniforge tools "visible" to Git BASH.
-**NOTE:** The instructions on the Software Carpentries website are for Anaconda, but should also work for miniconda.

-After miniconda is installed, I highly recommend that you install the ``conda-bash-completion`` package that allows you to use tab completion when typing conda commands.
+After Miniforge is installed, I highly recommend that you install the ``conda-bash-completion`` package that allows you to use tab completion when typing conda commands.
 You can do so by typing the following at the Git BASH command line: